-This evening I had a rare chance to spend some quality time with my ‘late talking’ son, just him and I. It feels like, ever since he started kindergarten, there has rarely been a time that I’ve had the chance to hang out with him without my wife or toddler present too.
-Today, however, my wife went straight to bed to take a nap after work and my 2 year old was already asleep in his room, so my oldest son and I sat and watched episodes of Captain Underpants on Netflix together.
-I have to say, we really connected even though there was a serious communication disconnect.
-Basically, I got the gist of what he was saying, and it was great to have some time together that felt like what it must be like for most fathers and their school age child.
+This evening I had a rare chance to spend some quality time with my ‘late talking’ son, just him and I. It feels like forever since he started kindergarten, there has rarely been a time that I’ve had the chance to hang out with him without my wife or toddler present too.
+Today, however, my wife went straight to bed to take a nap after work, and my 2 year old was already asleep in his room.
+So my oldest son and I sat and watched episodes of Captain Underpants on Netflix together.
+I have to say, we really connected, even though there was a serious communication disconnect.
+Basically, I got the gist of what he was saying, and it was great to have some time together, which felt like what it must be like for most fathers (communicating) with their school age child.

 As I’ve mentioned before, my son is six years old but his language skills are roughly equivalent to that of my 2 year old.
 We’ve never had him officially diagnosed as a ‘late talker’.
 By that I mean, there’s never been a doctor who said, ” Yep, he’s a late talker.
 I’ve seen this kind of thing before”.

 No. Doctors have just opted to test for autism or physical disabilities and end up saying that, despite being otherwise normal, he’s just not talking.
 I’ve read books about what’s called the Einstein Syndrome and I’m pretty sure that’s what is going on with my son.
 I would like to point out though, that you could be fooled by the term ‘syndrome’ into thinking this is some sort of sickness or brain malfunction, but from what I’ve read and, more importantly, what I’ve observed in my son, this is simply not the case.
 Kids who are late talkers have no physical or psychological problems.
 Their brains are simply developing other aspects of their brains while other kids their age are developing their own speech centers in the brain.